 As Figure 4 reveals, women's flows to Saudi Arabia from India and Bangladesh increased from 1980 to 2000.
-In neither case were flows feminized; likely a reflection of the effects of the Indian and Bangladeshi government's restrictions on women's migration, particularly for domestic work, as well as large numbers of Indian and Bangladeshi male migrants.
-However, by the 1990s, despite the decrease in absolute women's flows (Table A1), women became more dominant as a proportion of total migration flows, suggesting that despite migration bans, women migrated to West Asia to work as nurses and domestic workers (Oishi 2005).
-In the case of Pakistan, the slight increase in women's flows between 1980 and 2000 (Table A1) coincided with a shift towards feminization.
-The latter likely represents the lifting of the ban on women's independent migration in the early 1990s, increased family migration for "high skilled" workers, decreases in men's migration, or a combination of these factors.
+In neither case were flows feminized, likely reflecting the effects of the Indian and Bangladeshi government's restrictions on women's migration, particularly for domestic work, as well as large numbers of Indian and Bangladeshi male migrants.
+However, by the 1990s, despite the decrease in absolute women's flows (Appendix Table A1, panel 1), women became more dominant as a proportion of total migration flows, suggesting that despite migration bans, women migrated to West Asia to work as nurses and domestic workers (Oishi 2005).
+In the case of Pakistan, the slight increase in women's flows between 1980 and 2000 (Appendix Table A1, panel 1) coincided with a shift toward feminization.
+The latter likely represents the lifting of the ban on women's independent migration in the early 1990s, increased family migration for "highly skilled" workers, decreases in men's migration, or a combination of these factors.
 Except from 1970 to 1980, migration flows from Sri Lanka have been consistently heavily women predominant or women predominant.
-As shown in Figures 1-4 women's flows increased steadily (see also Table A1).
-This is unsurprising given the government's relatively open position on overseas migration, and indicates a growing demand for Sri Lankan careworkers (Gamburd 2000; 2004).
+As shown in Figures 1-4 women's flows increased steadily (see also Appendix Table A1, panel 1).
+This is unsurprising given the government's relatively open position on overseas migration, and it indicates a growing demand for Sri Lankan care workers (Gamburd 2000; 2004).